nascentobjects/AirPlayExample/README.md

 <tr><td>Password:</td><td>prototype</td></tr>
 </table>

+The rest of this setup process should be performed on device from an active SSH session.

 # Installing Dependencies

 You will be setting up AirPlay support using [shairport-sync](https://github.com/mikebrady/shairport-sync).
 To do that, you must first install a few dependencies:

 ## Avahi
+By default your Nascent Main Module uses mdns for zero-conf networking, but Shairport-Sync wants Avahi.
 ```
 opkg update
 systemctl stop mdns